Kokatsuna/react-js-boilerplate/README.md

 # License

-This project is licensed under the MIT license, Copyright (c) 2017 Cronix Micro Systems.
+This project is licensed under the MIT license, Copyright (c) 2017 Ivanov Vladimir.
 For more information see LICENSE.md.